Reggie Davis (tight end)

-Reginald DeSean Davis (born September 3, 1976) is a former American football tight end and current running backs coach for the Arlington Renegades of the XFL.
+Reginald DeSean Davis (born September 3, 1976) is an American former professional football tight end and current running backs coach for the Dallas Renegades of the United Football League (UFL).
 He was signed by the San Diego Chargers as an undrafted free agent in 1999.
 He played college football at Washington.

 Davis was hired by the University of Nebraska on January 2, 2015.

 On January 11, 2020, Davis was hired by the St. Louis BattleHawks to be their running backs coach.